botlabs-gg/yagpdb-docs-v2/content/docs/moderation/advanced-automoderator/effects.md

     The duration of the timeout in minutes.
 (Default: 0)
 - **Custom message**<br>
     A custom reason for the timeout.
 (Default: None)

+#### Send Alert

+Sends an embed to the specified channel with some information about the triggered rule, similar to Discord's inbuilt automoderator alerts.

+- **Custom message**<br>
+    The message to send.
+Max 280 characters.
+(Default: (empty))
+- **Channel to send alert embed in**<br>
+    The channel to send the alert to.
+(Default: same channel as the rule was triggered in)